Notes on the Geography of Germany: Leipzig

 Quite an assortment.

-A handsomely restored apartment building--home of Edvard Grieg while he wrote the Peer Gynt Suite in 1888.
+A handsomely restored apartment building that was the home of Edvard Grieg when he wrote the Peer Gynt Suite in 1888.

 Wrought-iron entrance gate.